jdart/ElasticSearchProcessWire/README.md

 ## ElasticSearch

 ### Configuration

+This plugin will create an index based on the http host, so if you have many sites one one server they can all safely use the same ElasticSearch server, no special configuration is required to support multiple sites.

 Configuring ElasticSearch can be very simple, if running ElasticSearch on a single server you really only need the below configuration in `/etc/elasticsearch/elasticsearch.yml`: